 Independance Day parade.

 Ken is an historian and preservationist and a chronicler of neglected Montana history at the Overholser Historical Research Center in Fort Benton and the Great Falls/Cascade County Historic Preservation Commission.
-He is a board member and historian with the Upper Missouri River Heritage Area Planning Group, the River and Plains Society in Fort Benton, and the Sun River Valley Historical Society.
+Ken serves on the Board of Trustees of the Montana Historical Society and was named by the Society as a Montana Heritage Keeper in 2010.
+He is a board member and historian with the Big Sky Country National Heritage Area, the River and Plains Society in Fort Benton, and the Sun River Valley Historical Society.
 Ken was born and educated in Montana, graduating from the University of Montana, later adding an M.A. in Colonial History at George Mason University.

 Captain Ken Robison, USN (retired) served in Naval Intelligence for nearly thirty years with eleven years of sea duty in the Pacific and Indian Oceans during the Vietnam War and Cold War contingency operations.
 During Operation Homecoming he served as escort and debriefer for senior Navy Prisoner of War James Bond Stockdale.